gabrieldain/mwc-actionstep-enhancements/README.md

 2. Drag the corner of a multi-select element to resize it.

 ### License
-This work is licensed under [https://creativecommons.org/licenses/by-sa/4.0/](CC BY-SA 4.0).
+This work is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).